Autumn Crisis of 1850: Conflict in Kurhessen

 Prince-elector Friedrich Wilhelm appointed an ultraconservative head of government, Ludwig Hassenpflug, in February 1850.
-Since the Hessian Parliament did not approve Hassenpflug's budget, the prince dissolved it twice (June 12 and September 2).
-Unconstitutionally, the prince then enabled the budget by decree.
-Because the deputies, the courts and the civil servants protested against it, the prince placed the country under a state of war on September 7, also contrary to the constitution.
+Since the Hessian Parliament did not approve Hassenpflug's budget, the elector dissolved it twice (June 12 and September 2).
+Unconstitutionally, the elector then enabled the budget by decree.
+Because the deputies, the courts and the civil servants protested against it, the elector placed the country under a state of war on September 7, also contrary to the constitution.
 However, the lieutenant general in charge referred to his constitutional oath and asked to be dismissed.
-The entire state apparatus defied the prince.
+The entire state apparatus defied the elector.

-The prince based his measures on law of the Confederation, primarily on the Six Articles of June 28, 1832, according to which the state parliament could not deny the monarch the means necessary to fulfill federal obligations.
+The elector based his measures on law of the Confederation, primarily on the Six Articles of June 28, 1832, according to which the state parliament could not deny the monarch the means necessary to fulfill federal obligations.
 What was questionable about this line of argument was not only whether the Six Articles justified the Hessian breach of the constitution: on April 2, 1848, the Bundestag had abolished such exceptional laws as the Six Articles.
 When the Hessian government fled the capital of Kassel on September 12, it called on the Bundestag to intervene according to Article 26 of the constitution of the Confederation (Wiener Schlussakte).
 The federal intervention was to suppress resistance in Kurhessen by force.
 However, Article 26 presupposed that a government, that was to be supported by the Confederation, had itself behaved constitutionally.

 For Prussia, the events in Kurhessen were of immense importance: the western part of Prussia (Rhineland, Westphalia) was geographically separated from the eastern part (Brandenburg, Silesia, etc.), and important connecting roads ran through Kurhessen.
 There was a Prussian-Hessian convention about two specific roads since 1834, according to which Prussian troops were allowed to use them for transit.
 It was already a minor disaster for Prussia when Kurhessen left the Erfurt Union in May 1850 and joined the Austria-led Bundestag instead.
 This divided the Union into two halves with no connection.
 Furthermore, Kurhessen became a land corridor through which troops of the Confederation could also reach Holstein via Hanover.